 Each PI with awarded telescope time should receive and email with a run code corresponding to their run.

-Go to the Telescope Schedule page (http://www.lco.cl/?page_id=4349) and click on your run to enter two important forms:
+With this code, Go to the Telescope Schedule page and click on your run to complete two important forms:

 Keep in mind that both the Zoom Room and the VNC connections will require authorization from staff in the control room.

-Once a remote observer is connected, they can begin instrument calibrations and communicate with the control room staff regarding needs for opening of mirror covers and control of lamps as necessary.
+- Once a remote observer is connected, they can begin instrument calibrations and communicate with the control room staff regarding needs for opening of mirror covers and control of external lamps as necessary.

-All instrument data are written to RAID disks attached to the observer workstation and the remote astronomers are responsible for copying these date to their home institutions.
-Data will be backed up to alternate local disks each morning.
+- All instrument data are written to RAID disks attached to the observer workstation.
+The remote astronomers are responsible for copying these date to their home institutions.

-A fast internet connection (> 8 Mbits/sec) is required in order to support a VNC session to the Observer Workstation and a Zoom video call to maintain communications with the Telescope Operator.
+A fast internet connection (> 8 Mbits/sec) is required in order to support a VNC session to the Observer Workstation and a Zoom video call to maintain communications with the Telescope Operator and Support Astronomer.

 LCO Observer workstations are currently composed of an Apple Mac Mini displaying to 2 monitors UXGA-1920×1200 screen resolution.
 Attempting to perform a remote observing run with only your laptop or a single monitor desktop less than 4K resolution is discouraged as it will reduce efficiency requiring continuous switching between VNC screens, Zoom and other required windows.

 In order to achieve better performance on your remote observing run the following hardware is suggested.